saintsal/supershadowy/index.md

     ## FAQ

-    [Can I share something I learned from someone?]
+    [Can I share something I learned from someone else?]
         Yes!
 Sharing your sources and inspirations is useful for others to learn from.
 The first-hand only rule just means that you must share your experience of it.
 This avoids people presenting things they haven't verified though their own experience and in their own context.

     -